slaterc3/free-genai-bootcamp-2025/lang_portal/Backend-Technical-Specs.md

 # Technical Requirements

 - backend server will be built with Flask
-- database will be built with SQLite
+- database will be built with PostgreSQL
 - the API will be built with OpenAPI
 - API will return JSON data
 - AWS RDS will be used for database